agrc/palletjack/docs/api.md

 The initializer sets the output directory for saving the files.
 The `out_dir` attribute can be modified at any time to change this destination.

 This class has two similar sets of methods.
-The `*_using_api` methods authenticate to the Google API using a service account file and download using the API.
+The `*_using_api` methods authenticate to the Google API using either a service account file or a `google.auth.credentials.Credentials` object and downloads using the API.
 If at all possible, use these methods to have the least likelihood of errors.
 They support publicly shared files along with files just shared to the service account.

 The other methods just use an anonymous HTTP request, which requires the files to be shared publicly.
 Google will block you from downloading after a certain amount of time/requests.
 A pause has been added to overcome this, but I've yet to find a good value for it.